 - Well done: When the steak reaches 155°F in the oven.

 Steak marinade ideas

 There are so many different ideas for beef marinade!
 Here are a few you should try:

 - Kosher salt, black pepper, and garlic powder.
 Mix it and rub it on your steak.
 Enjoy the natural flavor of your cut!

-- This is my favorite steak marinade recipe.
-Avocado oil, balsamic vinegar, soy sauce, honey, Worcestershire sauce, mustard powder, garlic powder, salt, black pepper, and Italian seasoning.
+- Avocado oil, balsamic vinegar, soy sauce, honey, Worcestershire sauce, mustard powder, garlic powder, salt, black pepper, and Italian seasoning.

 - Ever heard of jerk seasoning?
 If not, you can easily find it in the spice aisle of any grocery store.
 If yes, try it NOW!